TorchLean

 • Artifact checkers: verification modules parse exported JSON, checkpoint-like parameter stores, ODE corridors, PINN residual certificates, CROWN node certificates, or α,β-CROWN leaf artifacts and check a precise predicate inside Lean.

 That gives a clean division of labor.
 Python, Julia, CUDA, and external verifiers can search, train, optimize, and generate candidate artifacts.
 Lean checks the artifacts that have a specified format and theorem-backed meaning.
-If a workflow only runs an external tool and imports its answer without a recompute or proof-backed checker, the guide calls that an assumption boundary rather than a verified result.
+If a workflow imports an external answer without recomputation or a proof-backed checker, the guide records the producer hypothesis as part of the claim.

 The BugZoo examples are not separate from verification.
 They are small versions of the same pattern: turn an informal failure mode into a precise obligation.